Machakaaran

 Machakaaran is a 2007 Indian Tamil-language romantic action film written and directed by Tamilvannan.
 The film stars Jeevan and Kamna Jethmalani in lead roles.
 The film score and soundtrack were composed by Yuvan Shankar Raja.
 The film was released on 8 November 2007 during Diwali.

 Plot

 Vicky is the eldest son of a railway officer.
-He is a perpetual loser in whatever he does and is looked down upon by his other family members.
+He is a perpetual loser in whatever he does and other family members look down upon him.
 One day, he meets Shivani, the daughter of a rich textile tycoon, who has brought all the luck to her father Rajangam.
-Soon, the "unlucky" Vicky is drawn towards the "lucky" Shivani, and they fall madly in love.
+The "unlucky" Vicky is drawn towards the "lucky" Shivani, and they fall madly in love.
 Due to circumstances, they are forced to elope, with Shivani’s cop brother in hot pursuit.
 The lovers decide to go to Rajangam’s village in Theni, where he is considered and treated as "Mr. Nice Guy", a philanthropist and savior of the locals, and is given the honour of conducting the temple festival every year.
 How the runaway couple against all odds rips his good guy image and exposes him in front of the entire village forms the rest of this predictable yarn.